 That research became the basis of our training programme.
 Every technician who works under The Carpet Guys name has completed the full Academy curriculum before setting foot in a client's home.
 The curriculum is not a one-day orientation, it covers eight modules of technical content, hands-on equipment training, and documented assessments.
 It exists because we believe that knowing why a technique works is the only way to apply it correctly when conditions vary.

 We are six months into building the business.
-We have completed over 55 jobs across 24 residential estates and private homes in Gauteng.
+We have completed over 55 jobs across residential estates and private homes throughout Gauteng.
 We are small enough to respond personally to every enquiry and large enough to handle commercial contracts, recurring estate programmes, and multi-property agency partnerships.
 The business is growing in the direction of quality, not just volume.